Model Predictive Control with High-Probability Safety Guarantee for Nonlinear Stochastic Systems: Conclusion

 \section{Conclusion}

-In this paper, we present an MPC framework for stochastic nonlinear systems with a high-probability safety guarantee.
-The framework is based on the set-erosion strategy, which converts the chance constraints on the safe set to the deterministic safety constraints of the nominal trajectory on an eroded subset of the safe set.
+We present an MPC framework for stochastic nonlinear systems with a high-probability safety guarantee.
+The framework is based on the set erosion strategy, which converts the chance constraints on the safe set to deterministic safety constraints of the nominal trajectory on an eroded subset of the safe set.
 When utilizing this strategy, we adopt a tight bound on the erosion depth of the safe set.
-Compared to existing works like \cite{kohler2024predictive}, it provides a much higher probability of safety guarantee and significantly improves the feasibility of the proposed MPC when the level of safety guarantee is high.
-Moreover, we justify that the bound on the set erosion depth depends on the open-loop Lipschitz constant, rather than the time-varying closed-loop Lipschitz constant.
-We also quantify the cost of the presented MPC.
+Compared to existing works like \cite{kohler2024predictive}, it provides provides safety guarantee for the entire trajectory and significantly improves the feasibility of the proposed MPC when the level of safety guarantee is high.
+Moreover, we justify that the bound on the set erosion depth depends on the open-loop Lipschitz constant, rather than the closed-loop Lipschitz constant.